tbleicher/clean-architecture-python/README.md

 $ source ./env.test
 $ uvicorn app.main:app --reload
 ```

+The server will run on the default port 8000 when started this way.

 If you use VS Code you can also use a [Remote Python Development](https://devblogs.microsoft.com/python/remote-python-development-in-visual-studio-code/).